nieksand/sortgenerics/README.md

 * https://golang.org/pkg/sort/#Interface

-I hacked together a Python script which takes the standard library's implementation and emits specialized output for a given []type.
+I hacked together a Python script which takes the standard library's sort and emits code specialized for a given []type.
 So rather than using interface functions like Swap() and Less(), it directly uses `a,b=b,a` and `a<b`.

 You could see this as an argument for generic in Go.
 Alternatively you could argue that the optimizer be smarter.
 Knowing the overhead of the current